FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 You might notice that every environment variable is in CAPITAL LETTERS.
 It's not a rule, just a convention to separate environment variables from variables in code.

-`REDIRECT_URI` is the same as the URL you configured in the FusionAuth `Authorized redirect URLs` field. `APPLICATION_ID` is same as `CLIENT_ID`.
+`REDIRECT_URI` is the same as the URL you configured in the FusionAuth `Authorized redirect URLs` field. `APPLICATION_ID` is the same as the `CLIENT_ID`.
 You can change `SERVER_PORT` to whatever port you want; this tutorial will use port **9000** for the Express server.
 Use the API key you created above.

-Now, you may wonder where to get all this information for `.env` file.
+Now, you may wonder where to get all this information for your `.env` file.
 Go to the application that you made earlier in the FusionAuth dashboard and click the `View` button.
 It is the green magnifying glass.
 You can copy/paste `CLIENT_ID` and `CLIENT_SECRET` from there:

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/oauth-configuration.png" alt="Client Id and Client Secret settings for the application." class="img-fluid" figure=false %}